cmualgos/cmualgos.github.io/_posts/2018-10-05-mw-and-flows.md

 ![Example for Flows using Multiplicative Weights](/figures/flow-mw.png)

 The max-flow is $F = 2$, using the two straight paths.
-But the zig-zag path only uses three edges, as opposed to the $n/2$ for the straight paths, so at the start the Hedge-based algorithm really prefers the zig-zag path.
+But the zig-zag path (highlighted) only uses three edges, as opposed to the $n/2$ for the straight paths, so at the start the Hedge-based algorithm really prefers the zig-zag path.
 But eventually, whatever Hedge does, if we want the flow to be $(1+\varepsilon)$-approximate, only $O(\varepsilon)$ of the flow should use the zig-zag path.
 And hence, after some time, most of the paths the algorithm finds should be the straight paths.
 Let's see why that's the case.

 For simplicity, assume that the length of an edge is $e^{\varepsilon
 \cdot \text{load}}$.
 (The actual lengths are $e^{\varepsilon \cdot
-\text{(load} - \text{number of iterations)} }$, but that does not change
+\text{(load} - \text{number of iterations)} }$, but dropping the $e^{-
-much and just makes the calculations dirtier.
+\varepsilon \text{number of iterations}}$ term from every edge does not change anything, and just makes the calculations dirtier.

 Consider the situation after some iteration $t$.
 We've sent $2t$ units of flow so far, since we send $F = 2$ units per iteration.
 Say $\delta